 If dewatering is required, filter or settle the dirty water prior to off-site release or into a waterway.
-Dissipate the release as to not cause any scour of the outflow area.
-Dewatering activities will not be paid for separately under this contract.
+Dissipate the release as to not cause any scour outflow area.

-Provide the Erosion Control Implementation Plan (ECIP) 14 days prior to the preconstruction conference.
+Provide the Erosion Control Implementation Plan (ECIP) 14 days prior to the pre-construction conference.
 The contractor shall prepare and submit an ECIP for the project, including borrow sites and material disposal sites, according to Wis.
 Adm.
 Code Chapter TRANS 401 requirements.
-The ECIP shall supplement the information shown on the plans and shall not reproduce it.
-The ECIP shall identify how the contractor intends to implement the project's erosion control plan.
+The erosion control implementation plan shall supplement information shown on the plans and shall not reproduce it.
+The erosion control implementation plan shall identify how the contractor intends to implement the project's erosion control plan.

 Re-topsoil graded areas, as designated by the engineer, immediately after grading is completed within those areas.
-Landscape all topsoil areas as the plan shows or as directed by the engineer within five calendar days after the placement of topsoil.
+Landscape all topsoiled areas as the plan shows or as directed by the engineer within five calendar days after placement of topsoil.

-Re-topsoil and install erosion mat in drainage channels within five calendar days of beginning drainage channel grading, as designated by the engineer.
+Re-topsoil and install erosion mat and rip rap in drainage channels within five calendar days of beginning of drainage channel grading, as designated by the engineer.